lidarsee/lidarsee_v2_alpha/InventorCAD/README.md

 ![enclosure CAD](../docs/images/enclosureCAD.jpg)

-/stp files for 3D printing, we used standard ABS and a common FDM-3D-Printer (reprap) for all parts of the construction
+/ stp files for 3D printing, we used standard ABS and a common FDM-3D-Printer (reprap) for all parts of the construction

 * _Lidarsee_v2.iam_ - main assembly
 * _Lidar.ipt_ and _Lidar_v2.ipt_ are rough models of the _XV-11 LIDAR Module_